 A lot of us start our days looking into our inbox and we never really leave… always checking it and responding to every little request and putting out mini-fires all day.

-We lose an average of 40% in our productivity when we try to manage this chaos while constantly going back and forth from our inbox to other work.
+We lose an average of 40% productivity when we try to manage this chaos while constantly going back and forth from our inbox to other work.

-Schedule blocks of time in you day for the sole purpose of checking and responding to emails.
+Schedule blocks of time in your day for the sole purpose of checking and responding to emails.